ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 followed *every step* of the `install guide <#how-do-i-install-it>`__ and in sequence.
 I can't emphasize how important it is to be diligent.

+STOP (redux): Please don't send me emails without relevant logs (unless of course, it is to do with situations where, say, zmNinja doesn't load and you can't extract logs).
+Read :ref:`hooks-logging`.

-There could be several reasons why you may not be receiving
+There could be several reasons why your output may not be what you are expecting:
-notifications:

 -  Your event server is not running
+-  You are running multiple instances of the ES and you don't know it
 -  Your app is not able to reach the server
 -  You have enabled SSL but the certificate is invalid
 -  Your configuration is incorrect (either in ``zmeventnotification.ini`` or ``objectconfig.ini``)

 Here is how to debug and report:

-If your problem involves zmNinja:
+**If your problem involves zmNinja:**

 -  Enable Debug logs in zmNinja (Setting->Developer Options->Enable
    Debug Log), if zmNinja is part of the problem

 - Clear zmNinja logs and then replicate the issue.
 Send me zmNinja logs right after that.
-Tat way it is easier for me to zero in to what the problem may be.
+That way it is easier for me to zero in to what the problem may be.
 If you send me a whole bunch of logs, unrelated to your issue, I'll likely not know what is going on.

-If your problem involves the ES and/or the hooks:
+**If your problem involves the ES and/or the hooks:**

 - Enable ZM debug logs for both ES (and hooks if you use them) as described in :ref:`hooks-logging`.
 Note that ES debug logs are different from hooks debug logs.
 You need to enable both if you use them.

-When you send ES/detection logs:
+**When you send ES/detection logs:**

 - Make sure you see ``DBG`` logs (Debug).
 If you only see ``INF`` logs, you haven't followed the instructions above to enable debug logs.
 Read :ref:`hooks-logging` again.
 - Don't just send me a slice of what you think is relevant.
 Please don't think you know what to send me.
 Let me decide that.
 From your side, send me the full logs.
 By full logs, I mean: